Historic and Cultural Resources

 - View a presentation made to the Board of County Commissioners on exploring a Community Redevelopment Area in American Beach.
 The BOCC directed PEO staff to work on exploring this possibility at their 9/19/2018 meeting.

 Nassau County is home to numerous historic cemeteries.
-The County is working with the Florida Public Archaeology Network to ensure all of our cemeteries are properly located and documented on the Florida Master Site File.
-Join us for a Cemetery Resource Protection Training on October 19, 2018!
+The County is working with the Florida Public Archaeology Network (FPAN) to ensure all of our cemeteries are properly located and documented on the Florida Master Site File.
+We hosted the first County Cemetery Resource Protection Training on October 19, 2018 in Callahan in partnership with FPAN and the West Nassau Historical Society.

 The Amelia Island Genealogical Society is a wonderful resource for information on all cemeteries within Nassau County.
 Their website includes a database of information for most of the recorded cemeteries in the County.